 2.1 Study Area

-The Spokane River begins in northern Idaho at the outlet of Coeur d’Alene Lake and flows west 112 miles to Franklin D. Roosevelt Lake in the Columbia River (Figure 1).
+The Spokane River begins in northern Idaho at the outlet of Coeur d’Alene Lake and flows west 112 miles to Franklin D. Roosevelt Lake, a reservoir in the Columbia River (Figure 1).
 The watershed covers more than 6,000 square miles (15,500 km2) in Washington and Idaho.
-This Comprehensive Plan focuses on the portion of the watershed draining to the Spokane River upstream of Long Lake Dam.
-This segment of the watershed and river has been chosen to be the focus of the SRRTTF’s initial efforts for several reasons:
+This Comprehensive Plan focuses on the portion of the watershed draining to the Spokane River downstream of Coeur d’Alene Lake and upstream of Long Lake Dam (Figure 2).
+This segment of the watershed and river has been chosen to be the focus of the Task Force’s initial efforts for several reasons:

 Discharges from all of the major municipal and industrial sources in the watershed are located in this section of the river;